GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-84/index.md

   with App Icon Shortcuts.
 The Web Animations API adds support for a slew of previously unsupported features.
 Wake Lock, and the Content Indexing API graduate from origin trial.
 There are new origin trials for Idle detection and SIMD.
-And there’s a whole bunch more.
-Let’s dive in and see what’s new for developers in Chrome 84!
+And there's a whole bunch more.
+Let's dive in and see what's new for developers in Chrome 84!
 layout: 'layouts/blog-post.njk'
 date: 2020-07-14